alicious/lostincolorspace/README.md

 GAME PLAY:
 Play passes clockwise around the table.
 Each turn follows these steps in order:
-1. Double click a goal (optional).
-You may not click the most recently tested goal.
-2. Touch the paint chip's intake face to a primary.
+1. Touch the paint chip's intake face to a primary.
-3. Dock at a goal.
+2. Dock at a goal.
 If the chip shows a match, remove the goal and set it aside as your point, then take another turn immediately (but skip step 1).
+Otherwise, leave the chip docked
+3. Choose a goal to be hidden.
+This may be the same goal that is already hidden.
-Otherwise, leave the chip docked and pass the turn to your left.
+4. Pass the turn to your left.

-**note** steps 2 & 3 are mandatory, only 1 is optional

 VICTORY CONDITIONS:
 The first player to collect two goals as points wins the game.